 A Landmark Naming Ceremony

-“For more than five decades, TreePeople has inspired and equipped communities to plant and care for trees, strengthening both our neighborhoods and our environment,” says Dr. Cassie Rauser, CEO of TreePeople.
+“For more than five decades, TreePeople has inspired and supported communities to plant and care for trees, strengthening both our neighborhoods and our environment,” says Dr. Cassie Rauser, CEO of TreePeople.
 “On March 20, 2026, we celebrate that enduring legacy and recognize the extraordinary support of the Schuman Family Foundation, whose passion and generosity help our organization make an even greater impact throughout Southern California.”

 This milestone represents a shared belief in long-term environmental stewardship, community leadership, and a future shaped by green solutions and restoration.